TPC’s Commitment to Diversity, Equity, and Inclusion

-Support TPC in bringing a DEI lens to shape every aspect of our work and live our belief statements
+TPC members* have formed a Diversity, Equity, and Inclusion (DEI) Committee with the mission to support TPC in bringing a DEI lens to shape every aspect of our work and live our belief statements.

-*TPC members include all women who identify as cisgender, transgender, agender, gender queer, and femme.
+*TPC members include all women who identify as cisgender, transgender, agender, genderqueer, and femme.
 TPC welcomes everyone for whom “woman” is a meaningful identifier or experience.

-In order to live up to TPC’s Belief Statements, members must understand more than simply the language of social justice work.
+To live up to TPC’s Belief Statements, members must understand more than simply the language of social justice work.
 It’s important to put those words into a larger historical, socio-political, and economic context.

 • Anti-Oppression work seeks to recognize the oppression in our society and tries to mitigate its effects and equalize the power imbalance in our communities.
 (Modified from Simmons College)